jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist38.rst

 - RGB<->YUV (YUY2) conversions: frame property support _Matrix and _ColorRange (_Primaries and _Transfer is not used at all yet)
 - ConvertBits: use input frame property _ColorRange to detect full/limited range of input clip
 - ColorBars, ColorBarsHD, BlankClip: set frame properties _ColorRange and _Matrix
-- New function: propCopy to copy or merge frame properties from one second to another.
+- New function: propCopy to copy or merge frame properties from one clip to another.
-- xxxPlaneMin xxxPlaneMax, xxxPlaneMinMaxDifference for 32 bit float formats when threshold is 0 then return real values instead of 0..1 (chroma -0.5..0.5) clamped histogram-based result
+- xxxPlaneMin xxxPlaneMax, xxxPlaneMinMaxDifference for 32 bit float formats: when threshold is 0 then return real values instead of 0..1 (chroma -0.5..0.5) clamped histogram-based result
 - Allow propGetXXX property getter functions called as normal functions, outside runtime.
 Frame number offset can be used.
 - YUY2 RGB conversions now allow matrix "PC.2020" and "Rec2020"